Ebiroll/qemu_esp32/examples/28_gdb_blackmagic/readme.md

 Some useful monitor commands would also be nice to be able to fix the annoying qemu flash emulation bug.

+TODO,
+1. These modules are all very similar and collected from 3 different projects, Only get one way of sending data and serving the main gdb loop. gdbstub.c wifistub.c gdb_main.c

+2. Exit the mai_loop if the socket closes

 xtensa-esp32-elf-gdb build/wifigdb.elf   -ex 'target remote 192.168.4.3:2345'